luslab/oz-bulk-rnaseq/G. Read Quantification.md

 QoRTs (Nobby uses this as it also does QC simultaneously) STAR (also does counts if you give it GTF file)

 ## HTSeq-Count
 ml HTSeq
 ml Pysam

 Raphaelle uses htseq.
 She runs htseq on each sample from each time point separately to create one output table per sample.
-The output of these are then loaded into the R script **SVD_analysis.Rmd** script where we log, filter & normalise read counts to produce visualisations (dendrogram, heatmap).
+The output of these are then loaded into the R script **SVD_analysis.Rmd** script where we run the Differential Gene Expression & Visualisation steps. log, filter & normalise read counts to produce visualisations (dendrogram, heatmap).
 She then runs heirachical clustering & SVD

 [https://htseq.readthedocs.io/en/release_0.11.1/](https://htseq.readthedocs.io/en/release_0.11.1/)
 ```bash